 The Peninsula Corridor Joint Powers Board (JPB), the entity that manages Caltrain, is seeking volunteers from San Francisco, San Mateo and Santa Clara counties to apply for its Citizens Advisory Committee (CAC).

-The CAC currently has openings for three seats, one each for representatives from San Francisco, San Mateo and Santa Clara counties.
+The CAC currently has openings for four seats representing San Francisco, San Mateo and Santa Clara counties.
 Committee members are asked to serve a three-year term through 2022.
 One of the vacant seats representing San Mateo County will serve a partial term through 2021.

 The CAC is composed of nine community members who serve in an advisory capacity to the Caltrain board of directors, providing input on the needs of current and potential rail customers.